 Our goal is to provide you with feedback on your work product, so that you can improve your skills as you prepare to become an attorney.
 We also hope to instill in you the most basic tenet of excellence in lawyering: professionalism.
 Above all, we take a genuine interest in each summer associate who participates in our program.
 In order to provide our summer associates with as many resources as possible, we pair each summer associate with an attorney mentor.
 Your mentor will help you begin making the transition from law student to lawyer.

 Summer associates will enjoy many social activities, both formal and informal.
 Among other activities, you will have opportunities to attend bar association meetings, lunches and mixers.
-We also host a Summer Associate Retreat, which has traditionally included a day on the local waterways, such as the Caloosahatchee River or Pine Island Sound.
-Over the course of the summer, you will have a chance to meet our lawyers through informal gatherings, happy hours, lunches and other events.
+One of the highlights of the program is a day spent enjoying Fort Myers by boat.
+This has become a beloved tradition and typically includes a day spent exploring the picturesque local waterways, such as the Caloosahatchee River or Pine Island Sound.
+This unique outing allows summer associates to unwind, build camaraderie with their peers, and create lasting bonds.

 You will find that Southwest Florida offers tremendous business and personal opportunities.
 Southwest Florida is one of the fastest-growing regions in the country.
 A few years ago, Gulfshore Business, a local magazine, declared that Southwest Florida’s 18- to 24-year-old age group was one of the fastest growing in the nation.
 Fort Myers is home to Florida Gulf Coast University, a four-year state university, established in 1997.
 More recently, Ave Maria University, a four-year private institution, has been established in Collier County.
 The addition of these outstanding educational resources to the area’s other fine four-year institutions, Edison College and Hodges University (previously International College), has made Southwest Florida even more attractive to business.

 The combination of these advantages helps contribute to a climate that is ideal for a young professional.